 The Sunday Walking Street Markets in Chiang Mai is extremely popular with tourists and locals who come to buy almost anything.
 People can purchase handiworks, regional items, spices, and gifts.
 You may want to taste Northern Thai road foods.
 Buskers frequently set up to sing conventional Northern Thai melodies or play famous songs.

-Sunday Walking Street is a very crowded market in Chang Mai on Sunday evenings, with hundreds of stalls, as well as many of street-performers, musicians and bands playing.
-This market is the best for and-crafted and unique gifts.
+Sunday Walking Street is a very crowded market in Chang Mai on Sunday evenings, with hundreds of stalls, as well as many street performers, musicians, and bands playing.
+This market is the best for hand-crafted and unique gifts.
 (Photo by Werner Bayer via Flickr)

 Where Is Sunday Walking Street?

 The Chiang Mai walking street market is very simple to discover.
 It’s in the Old Town part of Chiang Mai 50200, Thailand.
 It’s located on Ratchadamnoen Road.
 This road spreads as long as 1 km and reaches the Tha Phae Gate on one side and Wat Phra Sing on the other side.
 This road is shut down for traffic and turns into a person on foot street each Sunday evening between 2 pm and 10 pm.
 The Sunday Walking Street Markets start close to the dividers of the old city, putting them inside a strolling distance of this well-known piece of town.

 From the late evening until late of the night, the roads in the Chiang Mai Old City immediately spring up with many people that are trying to have a great shopping experience while enjoying the evening.
 You need a good measure of time for exploring.
 Maybe you will like to taste all the magnificently modest food, get a few keepsakes and watch the road exhibitions from local people.